heshan-madusanka/ROS-2-Jazzy-micro-ROS-Workshop/README.md

 - Launch system for MCU nodes: Not currently supported; coordination depends on the RTOS.
 - DDS security on the client side: Only available on Agent/DDS side for now; security for Client–Agent communication is planned.
 - Simulation time: May work but not guaranteed, especially for hardware-in-the-loop setups.

+For further details and the complete feature overview, refer to the official documentation at https://micro.ros.org/docs/overview/features/

 Installing micro-ROS
 ====================